avnet-iotconnect/avnet-iotc-mtb-basic-example/QUICKSTART_DEMO.md

 ## Setting up the Device in IoTConnect

 * Navigate to Device -> Device and click the **Create Device** button.
-* Your device unique ID is the "snXXXXXXXX" collection numbers and letters by which the files on the MSD are created.
-Enter that name (including "sn") as the device name and display name.
+* Enter your device unique ID.
 * Choose your entity where you will create the device.
 * Select the Template that was created in a previous step.
 * Enter the fingerprint of your certificate if you use **Self Signed Certificate** as the Authentication Type.